 The new park will be around three acres and will include the following amenities: the existing water tank, children's play area, loop trail around park, picnic areas with shade, enhanced landscaping, benches throughout the park and 11 new parallel parking spaces.

-The project application came following presentations by city staff to the Parks & Recreation Commission and the Carlsbad City Council at their meetings on Monday, Oct.
-15 and Tuesday, Oct.
-30 respectively.
+The project application came following presentations by city staff to the Parks & Recreation Commission and the Carlsbad City Council at their meetings on Oct.
+15, 2018 and Oct.
+30, 2018 respectively.
 The updates provided the commission and the City Council with a summary of the related agreements, the feedback gathered during the public involvement process, an overview of how the feedback was incorporated into the final conceptual design and a review of the next steps for the proposed project.
+On Oct.
+2, 2019, the Planning Commission unanimously approved the Conditional Use Permit.

 Agendas and staff reports for the Parks & Recreation Commission and the City Council meetings are available on the city's website.